freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creator/vpe/features.md

 ### Events

 The physics engine emits the same events as Visual Pinball.
 That means you can subscribe to collision events and other game item-specific events.
-For example, for subscribing to a flip event of a flipper, you would do:
+For example, for subscribing to the flip event of a flipper, you would do:

 ```cs
 table.Flipper("LeftFlipper").LimitEos += (sender, args) => {